zchoate/ha-docker-demo/readme.md

 To see the stdout of all the services, `docker-compose logs` (or `docker-compose -f other-docker-compose.yml logs`).
 To see stdout for a specific service, add the name of the service to the end of that command `docker-compose logs example-service`.

-Once you validate the service is running, try pulling up the web page for *httpbin* at http://localhost:8000 or if you're connecting from another host, use the hostname/IP of your Docker host.
+Once you validate the service is running, try pulling up the web page for *nginx* at http://localhost:8000 or if you're connecting from another host, use the hostname/IP of your Docker host.
 You can try adjusting the port mapping so 8000 is 8001 in your Docker Compose file.
 When you do that, restart that service `docker-compose restart example-service`.
 You'll see the service is now available on 8001 rather than 8000.
 Refer to [this file](./3/docker-compose.yml).

 Finish this section by bringing down Docker Compose, `docker-compose down`.